Providence Giving Campaign Support our patients, communities and fellow caregivers.

 As a not-for-profit health system, Providence relies on the fundraising efforts of its 10 Foundations in Oregon to provide programs and services that otherwise would not be available.

-Each of the eight Providence medical centers in Oregon has a foundation team; in addition, Providence Benedictine Nursing Center and Providence Child Center also have foundations.
+Each of the eight Providence medical centers in Oregon has a foundation team; in addition, Providence Benedictine Nursing Center and Providence Child Center have foundations.

 Your support of these programs and services helps give all patients access to the most advanced research, technology, services and programs.